moliver28/resume/_pages/about.md

 Previously I:

 - Was a venture analyst for <a href = "https://www.packvc.com/">Pack Ventures</a>
-- Lead the senior engineering design capstone program at the University of Washington, Department of Electrical and Computer Engineering
+- Led the senior engineering design capstone program at the University of Washington, Department of Electrical and Computer Engineering
 - Worked on commercializing a childhood asthma management app as part of the <a href = "https://www.iths.org/education/graduate/commercialization-fellowship/">  WRF/ITHS Summer Commercilization program</a>
 - Helped with startups in the  <a href = "https://creativedestructionlab.com/locations/seattle/">Creative Destruction Labs accelerator</a> with go-to-market.
 - Designed a dashboard in Tableau to visualize innovation activity in 30 U.S cities.